-Although most churches remain the same denomination for their entire history, St. Michael’s Cathedral in Transylvania has held five different religious affiliations over the course of seven centuries, making it perhaps the most bandwagoning church in Romania.
+Although most churches remain the same denomination for their entire history, St. Michael’s Church in Transylvania has held five different religious affiliations over the course of seven centuries, making it perhaps the most bandwagoning church in Romania.

 After being constructed in 1316 as a Catholic church, it was converted to Lutheranism in 1545, just 28 years after Martin Luther posted his 95 Theses.
 Again riding the wave of popular reformist movements, the church converted again to Calvinism in 1558 as that movement began to pick up steam.
-Then right when it seemed like St. Michael’s Cathedral had switched denominations too many times to keep track of, it converted again to Unitarianism in 1566 after that denomination was founded.
+Then right when it seemed like St. Michael’s Church had switched denominations too many times to keep track of, it converted again to Unitarianism in 1566 after that denomination was founded.
 In 1716, however, Catholicism made a comeback with the counter-reformation, reverting the church to the denomination it began with.

-Its history of indecision aside, St. Michael’s Cathedral is built in a beautiful Gothic style with pillars and an organ inside.
+Its history of indecision aside, St. Michael’s Church is built in a beautiful Gothic style with pillars and an organ inside.
 At 262 feet tall it is the second highest church in Romania, after the Black Church in Braşov.
 Although in the medieval era the church was adorned with colorful frescoes, the Protestants, preferring bare walls, erased them, meaning the current ones are replicas.
 At this point the cathedral has been Roman Catholic for more than 300 years, but who knows what might be next.

 Update May 2019: The church is under renovation and appears to be closed to the public.